brianhanifin/brianhanifin.com/_posts/2019-12-11-esphome-shelly1-dumb-light-switch-smart.md

 ---
-title: Self-contained Hue light switch with offline fail-over
+title: Making a dumb light switch smart with Shelly1 and ESPHome and Home Assistant
 date: 2019-12-11 7:00:00 -0800
 categories: [Project]
 tags: [ESPHome, Home Assistant]
 seo:
-  date_modified: 2019-12-11 07:15:01 -0800
+  date_modified: 2019-12-11 08:35:00 -0800
 ---

+## Project: Self-contained Hue light switch with offline fail-over

-## Goals
+### Goals

 1. Create a light switch that is decoupled from power delivery so the 9 Hue Bulbs in my Dining Room Chandelier can always be powered, while allowing use of the light switch on/off paddle.
 2. Provide a fail-over mechanism that allows the switch to operate even when Home Assistant is unavailable.

-## Goal #1: Make the dumb light smart
+### Goal #1: Make the dumb light smart

-### Concept
+#### Concept

 I started with the following code fragment which uses the Home Assistant API to toggle the lights on or off when the toggle is flipped.